ivans/Sublime-Evaluate/README.md

 A powerful plugin which returns the value of selected regions.

 # Evaluation Environment
-Sublime Evaluate is able to evaluate the `math` and `datetime` import as part of its enviroment.
+Sublime Evaluate is able to evaluate the `math`, `datetime` and `dateutil` import as part of its enviroment.
 This opens up access to a whole range of Python functions such as:

 ```python
 math.atan2(80, 40)